 Students in honors classes investigate the same course content and standards in greater depth than their peers in standard classes.
 Students are expected to be independent thinkers and learners.
 They have to be proficient at computing, applying processes, problem-solving, and analyzing complex mathematical concepts.
 Assignments and assessments are more rigorous and more work is demanded from the student.
 Math students at all levels are expected to spend 45-90 minutes on average outside of class per class meeting completing assignments and studying for the class.
-Students in honors or AP classes should expect to spend an additional 30-60 minutes studying per class meeting than their peers in regular courses.
-Students qualify for an Honors class by MAP scores, behavior towards learning, previous course grades score a B or above are expected to continue in the honors classes the following year.
-Students who fail to satisfy this requirement will be moved out of the honors track and placed in the standard CP track for the following year unless they choose to take an online class in the same subject and follow the guidelines implemented by the school.
+Students in honors or AP classes studying per class meeting than their peers in regular courses.
+Students qualify for an Honors class by MAP scores, behavior towards learning, previous course grades and by teacher recommendation.
+Honors students who score a B or above are expected to continue in the honors classes the following year.
+Students who fail to satisfy this requirement will be moved out of the honors track and placed in the standard CP track for the following year unless they choose to take an online class in the same school.